swjeong0825/Auto-Bookclub-AI/memory-bank/20-prompts.md

 ```
 You orchestrate a concise debate between Persona A and Persona B. Alternate speakers strictly for ~12 turns.

 Each turn ≤ 2 sentences.
-No spoilers beyond jacket copy level.

 Return type for each turn is a JSON object validated against the provided JSON Schema.
 ```